oat-sa/theme-toolkit/dev-items/readme.md

 ### Step 1: create a "light" TAO instance

 Make sure you have nodejs and git installed.
+Run the following commands from the theme toolkit root:

 `npm install`
-`grunt itemDev:init`
+`grunt items:init`

 This takes a bit of time but shouldn't take *that* long.
 If it does, press CTRL+Z to abort and retry.
 The script will git clone the TAO extensions required to create an item runner instance and configure a few files.

 You can check that TAO has been initialized properly by running

-`grunt itemDev:run`
+`grunt items:run`

 and then pointing your browser to http://localhost:9001.
 You should be able to browse through available items with default TAO styling.
 Now, you need to register your own themes.